-Figure 10 shows that MAR generally reconstructs accumulation rates well in the GrIS interior (consistent with the comparison with ice core estimates presented by Colgan et al., (2015)), but has larger differences around the periphery, especially in the southeast and northwest in particular years.
-In the southeast, MAR generally has higher accumulation rates, except in 2011 when there is a mixed pattern of agreement andhigher accumulation rates.
+al., 2015) but has larger differences around the periphery, especially in the southeast and northwest in particular years.
+In the southeast, MAR generally has higher accumulation rates, except in 2011 when there is a mixed pattern of agreement and higher accumulation rates.
 Higher values in the southeast are not surprising and are likely due to the large changes in surface topography that are not resolved by the relatively coarse model grid (Burgess et al., 2010).
-In 2011, the northwest coastal region of the GrIS was well sampled by OIB and MAR has lower accumulation rates there in contrast to 2010 when the area was sampled and had higher values.
-The origin of this anomaly in the northwest is less clear, but may be related to forcing at the lateral boundaries of MAR that may not capture a relatively small storm track into this region.
+In 2011, the northwestern coastal region of the GrIS was well sampled by OIB and MAR has lower accumulation rates there in contrast to 2010, when the area was sampled and had higher values.
+The origin of this anomaly in the northwest is less clear, but it may be related to forcing at the lateral boundaries of MAR that may not capture a relatively small storm track into this region.